The Family Mediation Project

 If you would like to explore whether mediation may help with financial discussions before or alongside court proceedings, a MIAM can help explain your options.

-Delivered by qualified family mediators in England & Wales.
+Delivered by qualified family mediators in line with UK mediation standards.

 Court forms can feel unfamiliar and intimidating.
 Understanding what Form A does — and how it fits alongside mediation — can help people approach financial decisions with greater clarity and confidence.